-The Adjusting Process Adjusting Journal Entries (AJE) Accrual accounting requires that economic events be recorded in the proper accounting period.
-Year 1 Year 2 Some economic events affect more than one accounting period.
-Some economic events that were not recorded as
+The Adjusting Process Adjusting Journal Entries (AJE) Accrual accounting requir be recorded in the prop Year 1 Year 2 Some economic events affect more than one accounting period.
+Some economic events the transactions are required

 Deferred Accrued Revenues Revenues Earned but not yet Collected in advance collected or recorded. but not yet earned.
 Accrued Deferred Expenses Expenses Incurred but not yet Paid (prepaid) but not paid or recorded. yet incurred.
 Accrued Revenues Earned but not yet collected or recorded.
 Facts: On December 1, Alpha made a 60-day loan of \$5,000 to another company.
 Alpha will receive interest of \$100 at the end of 60 days.
 Interest Receivable Dec 31 50 Interest Revenue 56 Dec 31 Salaries Expense 3,000 Salaries Payable 3,000 Facts: Alpha pays employee wages of \$5,000 per week.
 Accrued Paychecks are issued Expenses on the 2nd and 4th Friday of each month.
 Incurred but not yet paid or recorded.
 The last payday is Friday the 26th.